duckdb/duckdb-web/docs/sql/statements/delete.md

 The `DELETE` statement removes rows from the table identified by the table-name.

 If the `WHERE` clause is not present, all records in the table are deleted.
 If a `WHERE` clause is supplied, then only those rows for which the `WHERE` clause results in true are deleted.
 Rows for which the expression is false or NULL are retained.

+The `USING` clause allows deleting based on the content of other tables or subqueries.